chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 32:
+1. Yesterday I submitted my AI capstone project and got 7 wrong.
+2. Today I fixed 2/7.
+I submitted 3 quiz items to @James for our group #st_canada to get involved in a community quiz event.
+Posted my updates to my Github blog.
+3. A bit anxious with some reorganizations happening at work recently.
+Losing energy a bit.

 Day 31:
 1. Yesterday I submitted all Udacity career services project perks.
 2. Today I submitted my AI capstone project and received feedback from Udacity mentors, with 7 points to revisit.
 Prepared poster for Game Night for study jam and other event I am co-hosting with @Rohit.Roy.Chowdhury.
 Posted my updates to my Github blog.